Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Concluding remarks

-\begin{itemize} \item We have shown that the same condition on sterile state masses $0.1\, \text{eV}^2 \lsim m^2_{J} \lsim 1\, \text{MeV}^2$, as we imposed in vacuum, is sufficient to make the $(3+N)$ model sterile-sector model independent, apart from $N$ dependence in the lower bound on probability leaking constant $\mathcal{C}_{\alpha \beta}$.
-We have shown in an explicit computation to fourth order in $W$ that these higher order correction terms either vanish or are negligible after averaging over fast oscillations and using energy denominator suppression, leaving only the leaking term $\mathcal{C}_{\alpha \beta}$.
+\item We have shown that the oscillation probability in matter between active states can be made sterile-sector model independent, apart from $N$ dependence in the lower bound on probability leaking term $\mathcal{C}_{\alpha \beta}$ [see eq.~\eqref{Cab-bound}].
+The property holds under the environment of active and sterile neutrino evolution with decoherence in active-sterile and sterile-sterile channels, which requires $0.1\, \text{eV}^2 \lsim m^2_{J} \lsim (1-10) \, \text{GeV}^2$ for the typical kinematical setting of LBL experiments.
+It leads to a very simple expression of the oscillation probability in matter, eq.~\eqref{P-beta-alpha-final}.

+The model-independent nature of the observable is demonstrated by showing that perturbative corrections to eq.~\eqref{P-beta-alpha-final} either vanish or are negligible after averaging over fast oscillations and using large sterile state mass denominator suppression.
+It is done by an explicit computation to fourth order in $W$ which lefts the unique non-vanishing vacuum term, the probability leaking term $\mathcal{C}_{\alpha \beta}$.
 We have argued by postulating the ``Uniqueness theorem'' that this feature prevails to all orders in $W$ perturbation theory.

-\item As an outcome of our framework, we have derived very simple formulas for oscillation probabilities between active neutrinos in the $(3+N)$ model.
-We have analyzed them in $\nu_{\mu} \rightarrow \nu_{\alpha}$ channel, $\alpha=e,\mu,\tau$, to know in which region of energy and baseline the effects of unitarity violation are large.
-We have observed relatively large effects in $\nu_{\mu} \rightarrow \nu_{\mu}$ and $\nu_{\mu} \rightarrow \nu_{\tau}$ channels and pointed out, though qualitatively, that anticorrelation of signals between them would enhance the sensitivity to unitarity violating effects.
+\item We have used the oscillation probability formula, eq.~\eqref{P-beta-alpha-final}, to analyze $\nu_{\mu} \rightarrow \nu_{\alpha}$ channels ($\alpha=e,\mu,\tau$), to know in which region of energy and baseline the effect of unitarity violation is large.
+As a general tendency the effect is sizeable in regions where standard oscillation probability is large, with notable amplification in the two regions corresponding to the solar and the atmospheric MSW enhancement.
+We have observed relatively large effect in $\nu_{\mu} \rightarrow \nu_{\mu}$ and $\nu_{\mu} \rightarrow \nu_{\tau}$ channels, and pointed out, though qualitatively, that anticorrelation of signals between them would enhance the sensitivity to unitarity violating effects.